LeToNode/Play2.0-CN-doc/javaGuide/main/xml/JavaXmlRequests.md

-# Handling and serving Json requests
+# Handling and serving XML requests

-## Handling a Xml request
+## Handling an XML request

-A Xml request is an HTTP request using a valid Xml payload as request body.
-It must specify the `text/xml` mime type in its `Content-Type` header.
+An XML request is an HTTP request using a valid XML payload as request body.
+It must specify the `text/xml` MIME type in its `Content-Type` header.

-By default an action uses a **any content** body parser.
-Then you can ask to retrieve the body as Xml (actually as a `org.w3c.Document`):
+By default, an action uses an **any content** body parser, which you can use to retrieve the body as XML (actually as a `org.w3c.Document`):

 ```
 public static index sayHello() {